SpecFlowOSS/SpecFlow.Plus.Examples/TestThreadIsolation/Readme.md

 ## Config

-The three provided .runsetting files can be used to start the test in each above mentioned mode.
-In Visual Studio select "Test>Test Settings>Select Test Settings File" to choose the setting for the project-
+The three provided .runsetting files can be used to start the tests in each above mentioned mode.
+In Visual Studio select "Test>Test Settings>Select Test Settings File" to choose the run configuration for the tests.

 ## SharedAppDomain

 In SharedAppDomain mode the tests runs in seperate threads in one AppDomain.
-That means that static data is shared between these threads and there is no protection between the threads.
-On the other hand it is the fastest execution mode as there is no need to spawn seperate AppDomains or even processes.
-Also [BeforeTestRun] and [AfterTestRun] is only executed once.
+That means that static data is shared between them and there is no protection between these threads.
+On the other hand it is the fastest execution mode as there is no need to spawn seperate AppDomains or processes.
+Additionally [BeforeTestRun] and [AfterTestRun] is only executed once.

 ## AppDomain (Default)